Angelica Root Essential Oil

 Our Angelica Root Essential Oil is part of our Artisan Quality line of essential oils and comes from a small co-op in Canada.

 With its deep, earthy aroma, Angelica Root Essential Oil (Angelica archangelica, A. officinalis) has been described by some aromatherapists as having anchoring, restorative and strengthening properties.
 The aroma of Angelica root essential oil has more base note power than that of the seed oil of Angelica.

-If you want to enjoy this essential oil during the daytime, when exposure to the sun is likely, the best methods of use are in a small fan diffuser or well-made aroma locket that doesn’t allow the oil to touch the skin.
-When exposure to sunlight or tanning lamps will not be an issue, this essential oil can also be properly diluted and used for massage or in baths, warm compresses, body sprays or lotions, or roll-ons.
-Angelica root essential oil can also be used in traditional steam inhalations but as this method will leave some of the oil on the skin of the face, it should not be used when sun or tanning lamp exposure will occur within 12 hours.
+If you want to enjoy this essential oil during the daytime, when exposure to the sun is likely, the best method of use is in a diffuser (so that the essential oil does not contact the skin).
+When exposure to sunlight or tanning lamps will not be an issue, this essential oil can also be properly diluted and used for massage or in baths, warm compresses, body sprays, lotions, or diluted roll-ons.
+Angelica root essential oil can also be used in traditional steam inhalations but as this method will leave some of the oil on the skin of the face, it should not be used when sun or tanning lamp exposure will occur within 24 hours.

 Angelica archangelica is one of the most beautiful members of the Apiaceae plant family and is a striking presence in the herb garden during the Spring and early Summer.
 It grows well in the slightly acidic soil of our mountain garden and by July, the large, lacy, white flowers have gone to seed.
-Although Angelica is often described as a biennial, it can take several year to bloom so patience is required if you want to grow this plant.
-After a plant has flowered and produced seed, its roots can be harvested in the Fall.
+Although Angelica is often described as a biennial, it can take several years to bloom so patience is required if you want to grow this plant.
+After the plant has flowered and produced seed, its roots are harvested in the Fall.

 There are over thirty different species of Angelica but Angelica archangelica is the only one that is widely used in aromatherapy.